 If you are the close relative of someone who wrongfully died, our hearts go out to you.
 You may find some comfort in knowing that you can seek compensation if you were reliant on them for financial and emotional support.

 What Are Some Common Types of Wrongful Death Claims?

 A wrongful death occurs when someone’s negligent, reckless, or deliberate actions result in a fatality.
 This person or entity deserves to be held accountable for their carelessness.

-In order to win this type of case, Jason Stone Injury Lawyers will work to prove that the at-fault party had a duty of care to the victim, that their actions breached that duty of care, and that these actions were the direct cause of death.
+In order to win this type of case, Jason Stone Injury Lawyers in Massachusetts will work to prove that the at-fault party had a duty of care to the victim, that their actions breached that duty of care, and that these actions were the direct cause of death.
 The following are just some of the different types of wrongful death cases that we handle.

 Motor vehicle accidents